-The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty order on certain uncoated paper (uncoated paper) from Brazil.
-Commerce exercised its discretion to toll all deadlines affected by the closure of the Federal Government from January 20 through January 22, 2018.
-As a result, the revised deadline for the preliminary results of this review is now April 3, 2018.1 This review covers one producer/exporter of the subject merchandise: Suzano Papel e Celulose S.A.
-(Suzano).
-The period of review (POR) is August 26, 2015, through February 28, 2017.
-We preliminarily find that sales of subject merchandise by the respondent were made at prices less than normal value during the POR.
+The Department of Commerce (Commerce) is conducting the second administrative review of the antidumping duty (AD) order on certain uncoated paper (uncoated paper) from Brazil.
+The review covers one producer/exporter of the subject merchandise: Suzano Papel e Celulose S.A.
+(Suzano Brazil) and Suzano Pulp and Paper America, Inc. (SPPA) (collectively, Suzano).
+The period of review (POR) is March 1, 2017, through February 28, 2018.
+We preliminarily find that sales of subject merchandise by Suzano were made at prices less than normal value during the POR.